xuepro/xuepro.github.io/_posts/2018-06-02-蒙特卡罗方法Monte Carlo methods.md

 One way to do this is by specifying that the episodes start in a state-action pair, and that every pair has a nonzero probability of being selected as the start.
-This guarantees that all state-action pairs will be visited an innite number of times in the limit of an infinite number of episodes.
+This guarantees that all state-action pairs will be visited an infinite number of times in the limit of an infinite number of episodes.
 We call this the assumption of **exploring starts**.